is-a-dev/register/.github/PULL_REQUEST_TEMPLATE.md

 <!-- To make our job easier, please spend time to review your application before submitting. -->

 ## Requirements
-- [x] You have completed your website. <!-- This is not required if the domain you're registering is for emails. -->
+- [ ] You have completed your website. <!-- This is not required if the domain you're registering is for emails. -->
-- [x] The website is reachable.
+- [ ] The website is reachable.  <!-- This is not required if you're using this domain for email, etc -->
-- [x] You're not using Vercel or Netlify.
+- [ ] You're not using Vercel or Netlify.
-- [x] The CNAME record doesn't contain `https://` or `/`.  <!-- This is not required if you are not using a CNAME record. -->
+- [ ] The CNAME record doesn't contain `https://` or `/`.  <!-- This is not required if you are not using a CNAME record. -->
-- [x] There is sufficient information at the `owner` field.
+- [ ] There is sufficient information at the `owner` field.  <!-- You must have your email presented at `email` field.
+If you do NOT, then please include other social platform e.g. Discord, Twitter so we can contact you -->
+- [ ] The file contains information of your domain is in `domains/` folder and ends with `.json`.
 ## Link to Website
 <!-- Please provide a link to your website below. -->